haritamta/cab-trips-list/README.md

 This will run the server listening on localhost:3000

+Postman can be used to test following api endpoints:

 Endpoints:
 1. To calculate trips using cache: http://localhost:3000/trips, there are two query parameters - medallionArray and dateIn